Keto Pumpkin Whoopie Pies

 How to make pumpkin whoopie pies

-1. Make pumpkin cookie batter.
-Add almond flour, oat fiber, pumpkin pie spice, baking soda and salt.
-Then beat eggs and sugar free brown sugar with pumpkin and melted butter.
-Combine.
+1. Make the pumpkin cookie batter.
+Whisk almond flour, oat fiber, pumpkin pie spice, baking soda, and salt in one bowl.
+In a separate bowl, beat eggs and sugar free brown sugar on medium-high for a full 3 minutes (this is non-negotiable for fluffy texture).
+Stir in pumpkin puree and melted butter, then fold in the dry ingredients.

-2. Bake the pumpkin cookies.
-Pipe or scoop onto a baking tray and bake for 12 minutes.
+2. Bake the cookies.
+Pipe or scoop 1-tablespoon mounds onto a parchment-lined sheet and bake at 350 for 12 minutes.
+They will look soft when you pull them out.
+That is normal.
+They firm up as they cool.

-4. Assemble the whoopie pies by spreading or piping the filling in between two cookies.
+4. Assemble the pumpkin whoopie pies.
+Spread or pipe about half a tablespoon of filling between two same-sized cookies.

 two pumpkin cookies filled with a cream cheese filling in front of a white pumpkin

-• Pumpkin pie spice – To amplify that Fall pumpkin flavor.
-Don’t have pumpkin pie spice?
-Just add 1/2 teaspoon cinnamon, 1/4 teaspoon ground ginger, 1/8 teaspoon ground nutmeg and 1/8 teaspoon ground cloves.
+• Pumpkin pie spice – I use a full teaspoon for stronger flavor.
+No pumpkin pie spice?
+Mix 1/2 teaspoon cinnamon, 1/4 teaspoon ground ginger, 1/8 teaspoon ground nutmeg, and 1/8 teaspoon ground cloves.

-• Brown sugar free sweetener – Many different brands offer an alternative to brown sugar (Lakanto, Swerve, Truvia).
-All have options that measure cup for cup with brown sugar.
+• Brown sugar free sweetener – I have tested Lakanto, Swerve, and Truvia brown sugar alternatives.
+All three measure cup for cup with regular brown sugar and work well here.

 Youtube